 Entering into force 1 Sep 2014 is the national Swedish regulation SFS 2014:240.
 This amendment of SFS 2012:259 introduces penalties (MSA, a part of the Swedish Environment Act) on cosmetic products.

 Cosmetic products in breach with SFS 2014:241 (language: Swedish, see above):

 Responsible person: penalty (MSA) of 10 000 SEK per product

 Distributors, others: penalty (MSA) of 5 000 SEK per product

 INCI and Hand-in-book: INCI neither on pack or present on leaflet etc: penalty (MSA) of 2 000 SEK per product

 The penalty can be imposed immediately, either by the National Competent Authority (responsible persons) or one of 290 municipalities control (local retailer, pharmacy etc), but can be appealed.

-Organize in Sweden? - Being a member of the Swedish cosmetics association, KoHF, is of course voluntary - contact KoHF, Peter Jansson (Cosmetics) or Anna Melvås (Detergents and Cleaning products), Madelaine Nordstrand (Swedish Beauty & Cosmetics Awards and Look Good Feel Better) or Olof Holmer (Managing Director) if you want to know more.
+Being a member of the Swedish Cosmetics, Toiletries and Detergents Association, KoHF, is of course voluntary - contact KoHF, Peter Jansson (Cosmetics) or Anna Melvås (Detergents and Cleaning products), Madelaine Nordstrand (Swedish Beauty & Cosmetics Awards and Look Good Feel Better) or Olof Holmer (Managing Director) if you want to know more.